Payne Haas: Rivalries

 In 2020, he began a rivalry with long-time rival Tino Fa'asuamaleaui, after a fight broke out during the second State of Origin Game of the 2020 Series.

 Controversy

 On 19 February 2019, Haas was suspended for four matches and fined $20,000 by Brisbane after he failed to cooperate fully with the NRL integrity unit regarding an investigation into off-field incidents involving family members.

 On 16 January 2021, Haas was charged with offensive language and intimidating police at Tweed Heads.
-On 4 February 2021, Haas was handed a two-year good behaviour bond over the incident.
-On 8 February 2021, Haas was handed a $50,000 fine by the NRL and a three-match suspension as further punishment for intimidating police.
+On 4 February 2021, Haas was given a two-year good behaviour bond over the incident.
+On 8 February 2021, Haas was given a $50,000 fine by the NRL and a three-match suspension as further punishment for intimidating police.

 On 3 April 2022, it was announced that Haas had been placed under investigation by the Brisbane club after video footage emerged which showed Haas being involved in a drunken fight with teammate Albert Kelly.